yangx18/Fanta-Tic-Tac-Toe/README.md

 Main concept of this game is followed by minimax algorithm.
 Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assumig that your opponent also plays optimally.

 ![minimax](https://github.com/yangx18/Fanta-Tic-Tac-Toe/blob/main/minmax_func.png)

+## Status
+Project is in progress, and there are still some problem but we will fix them in the later semaster.(descriptions in () are possible solutions)

+* AI is not smart and efficient enough( do more research and hold sticks with human players)
+* Rules are not as smart as we assumed before in the proposal( make completely connections from sub-grid to whole board)

 ## Sources
 This project is inspired by